HII region DEM 192 with a Supernova Remnants. Copyright MCELS project.

 Next Location: Who knows!

-Since 2005 I work in the Astronomy Group of the Universidad de Concepcion (UdeC), Chile, as research assistant for Dr. Doug Geisler in the NASA's Space Interferometry Mission (SIM) Key Project:"Taking the Measure of the Milky Way".
-I am also currently enrolled in the UdeC's Ph.D. program of Physical Sciences and in charge of the in-campus observatory.
+In 2005 I started to work in the Department Astronomy of the Universidad de Concepcion (UdeC), Chile, as research assistant for Dr. Doug Geisler in the NASA's Space Interferometry Mission (SIM) Key Project:"Taking the Measure of the Milky Way" and also was in charge of the in-campus observatory In 2007 I begun my Ph.D. studies of Physical Sciences under the supervision of Dr. Neil Nagar investigating radio jets in Seyfert galaxies and ultraluminous infrared galaxies.

-Before 2005 I was working in the Cerro Tololo Interamerican Observatory (CTIO) with Dr. Chris Smith and I am still collaborating in the Magellanic Cloud Emission-line Survey (MCELS), a joint project between CTIO and University of Michigan.
-I am interested in finding and studying supernova remnants in the Magellanic Clouds using the MCELS dataset.
-I also worked with other CTIO staff members in different short projects (Dr. A. Tokovinin on "Incrementing the 9th Catalog of Radial Velocities for Spectrophotometric Binary Systems"; Dr. Patrice Bouchet doing "Infrared Photometry of SNe"; and Dr. Mark Phillips "Measuring the Sky Brightness in CTIO" ) and also as support staff for visiting astronomers.
+Before 2005 I worked in the Cerro Tololo Interamerican Observatory (CTIO) with Dr. Chris Smith in the Magellanic Cloud Emission-line Survey (MCELS), a joint project between CTIO and University of Michigan.
+I was interested in finding and studying supernova remnants in the Magellanic Clouds using the MCELS dataset.
+I also worked with other CTIO staff members in different short projects (Dr. A. Tokovinin on "Incrementing the 9th Catalog of Radial Velocities for Spectrophotometric Binary Systems"; Dr. Patrice Bouchet doing infrared Photometry of SNe, and, with Dr. Mark Phillips "Measuring the Sky Brightness in CTIO" ) and observations for different projects (MCELS, ESSENCE, High-z SN Search, MACHO, SUPERMACHO, 2-Micron All Sky Survey).
+At the same time, I worked as observing and telescope support for CTIO visiting astronomers.

-Since 2002, I represent the International Dark-Sky Association (IDA) in Chile (www.ida.cl).
+Since 2002 to 2010, I represented the International Dark-Sky Association (IDA) in Chile.
 The mission of the IDA is to preserve and protect the nighttime environment and our heritage of dark skies through quality outdoor lighting.

 NASA's Space Interferometry Mission